 We regularly hop on screen share meetings and show our doctors how we have optimized their site, how we prevent hacking, why blogging is so vital, and how we keep their directory listings up to date and consistent.
 By the end of the call everyone is breathing a little easier and there’s one more doctor on their way to understanding dental SEO.

 So the next time you get one of these panic inducing, “the sky is falling” type emails, you’ll know to hit the spam button and ban those poachers from your inbox.
 And if you’re not quite sure – whether you’re a GPM client or not – send them to us.
-We’ll happily explain the mysteries of SEO and reveal those spammers for who they really are – the boy who cried wolf.
+We’ll happily explain the mysteries of SEO for dentists and reveal those spammers for who they really are – the boy who cried wolf.